Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

-The side-viewed free surface position extracted from Figure \ref{fig_sessile_drop}(b) is represented by red squares in Figure \ref{fig_sessile_drop}(c).
-The two profiles are nearly superimposed, demonstrating that the spherical cap shape of the drop is accurately captured by the profilometry method.
-The free surface captured by the ST-PSP method features a large value for $\rm{SNR_{max}}$, which results in very small fluctuations in the obtained heights.
-The agreement between the two profiles highlights the relevance of the ST-PSP method for the fine measurement of such a capillary object, and allows us to determine its relevant characteristics such as its maximal height, its apparent contact angles with the substrate or its local curvature.
-The left and right contact angles that the liquid forms with the substrate have been extracted for both profiles, using the methodology developed by \citet{2020_quetzeri-santiago}: a quadratic polynomial is used to fit the contact line for the reference free surface (red squares), which leads to left and right contact angles of $57.0^\circ \pm 1.1^\circ$ and $58.6^\circ \pm 1.0^\circ$, respectively.
-On the other hand, we applied a small Savitzky-Golay filter (10-pixel window with a quadratic polynomial) on the ST-PSP profile to reduce as much as possible the noise level without altering much the information in the signal.
-Then, using a third-order polynomial to fit the contact line, the left and right contact angles are found to be $53.3^\circ \pm 1.4^\circ$ and $54.8^\circ \pm 1.1^\circ$, respectively.
-Given the large sensitivity of the method from \citet{2020_quetzeri-santiago} to the accurate detection of the triple point, the relatively good agreement between the two contact angle estimates suggests that the ST-PSP is efficient for measuring contact angles, which is of great interest for a wide range of problem involving capillary flows.
+The side-viewed free surface position extracted from Figure \ref{fig_sessile_drop}(b) is also represented by red circles in Figure \ref{fig_sessile_drop}(c).
+The two profiles show a good agreement, demonstrating that the spherical cap shape of the drop is accurately captured by the profilometry method.
+The free surface captured by the ST-PSP method features a large value for $\rm{SNR_{max}}$, which results in very small fluctuations in the height profile obtained.
+The agreement between the two curves highlights the relevance of the ST-PSP method for the fine measurement of such a capillary object, and allows us to determine its relevant characteristics such as its maximal height, its apparent contact angles with the substrate and its local curvature.
+In particular, the left and right contact angles that the liquid forms with the substrate have been extracted for both profiles, using the methodology developed by \citet{2020_quetzeri-santiago}: a quadratic polynomial is used to fit the contact line for the reference free surface (red circles), leading to left and right contact angles of $(57.0 \pm 1.1)^\circ$ and $(58.6 \pm 1.0)^\circ$, respectively.
+On the other hand, we applied a small Savitzky-Golay filter (10-pixel window with a quadratic polynomial) on the ST-PSP profile to reduce as much as possible the noise level without modifying significantly the signal information.
+Then, using a third-order polynomial to fit the contact line, the left and right contact angles are found to be $(53.3 \pm 1.4)^\circ$ and $(54.8 \pm 1.1)^\circ$, respectively.
+Given the large sensitivity of the method from \citet{2020_quetzeri-santiago} with respect to the accurate detection of the triple point, the relatively good agreement between the two contact angle estimates indicates that the ST-PSP is efficient for measuring contact angles, which is of great interest for a wide range of problems involving capillary flows.